How to Plan and Launch a Black Friday Campaign: Tips for Brands and Businesses

 Utilize customer data to craft personalized offers that resonate with different segments of your audience.
 Personal touches, like dynamic content or VIP access, foster exclusivity and boost engagement.

-For instance, sending a personalized email to loyal customers with a special discount as a token of appreciation can drive stronger connections and sales: “As a thank you for being a valued customer, enjoy an extra 10% off our exclusive Black Friday deals!”
+For instance, sending a personalized email to loyal customers with a special discount as a token of appreciation can add a sense of exclusivity and encourages engagement “As a thank you for being a valued customer, enjoy an extra 10% off our exclusive Black Friday deals!”

 Early November: Pre-Black Friday Prep